 Signature:

 Print Accountant/Attorney Name:

 Phone Number:

 Email:

 Firm Name:

 Licensed in:

-License number, if any:
+License number, ifany:

-Contact information for licensing agency where this ac countant's/attorney's license information may be
+Contact information for licensing agency where this a

-verified:
+verified: · · · ·

-- Note 1: This must be the Client's exact corporate name as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation. - Note 2: A Power of Attorney from an officer of the Client who has the power to delegate authority is sufficient to establish the Client Representative's actual authority.
-Multiple representatives may be listed. - Note 3: In-house counsel of the Client may submit this letter if permitted by the rules of your jurisdiction. - Note 4: This letter may be submitted by mail, fax, or email.
+Note 1: This must be the Client's exact corporate name as registered with the relevant Incorporating Agency in the Client's Jurisdiction of Incorporation.

+Note 2: A Power of Attorney from an officer of the Client who has the power to delegate authority is sufficient to establish the Client Representative's actual authority.
+Multiple representatives may be listed.

+Note 3: In-house counsel of the Client may submit this letter if permitted by the rules of your jurisdiction.
+Note 4: This letter may be submitted by mail, fax, or email.